adrien-chaussabel/CSC308-Club-Sports/README.md

 ## Tests:

+Tests are run on a test database, seperate from the production database being used on the Heroku deployment

 Unit tests are written using Jest, and stored in the `__jest__` folder

 Acceptance tests are written using Cypress and the Cucumber plugin, and are stored in the `cypress/integration` folder